fatihBicgi/diminish-or-die/README.md

 # diminish-or-die
-diminish-or-die mobile and pc game
+diminish-or-die mobile and pc game, A game jam game I developed in 2022